engr-krooozy/gcp-data-engineering-workshop/README.md

 First, let's get your Google Cloud project and Cloud Shell ready.

 > **Prerequisite:** You need a Google Cloud account with billing enabled.
-If you're new, you can sign up for the [Google Cloud Free Tier](https://cloud.google.com/free), which includes a 90-day, $300 free trial.
+You can also access the instrumentless credit [here](https://trygcp.dev/claim/accra-roadshow2)

 ### 1.1.
 Activate Cloud Shell